wix-playground/dapperdox/README.md

 At present there are two limitations:

 1. Only two levels of navigation are supported.
 2. Navigation for guides are listed alphabetically.
-Work is in progress to give authors controll over this order - see [issue #2](https://github.com/zxchris/swaggerly/issues/2).
+Work is in progress to give authors control over this order - see [issue #2](https://github.com/zxchris/swaggerly/issues/2).

 Swaggerly currently only recognises the `Navigation` entry, and will ignore other entries.